Revit Power BI Dashboard Templates for Autodesk BIM Teams

 Absolutely.
 Power BI can connect to almost any data source, including Autodesk data.
 The most common solutions today include Autodesk Data Exchange, VCAD, Speckle, and our own tool, Frame.

-With Frame, you can directly connect Autodesk Construction Cloud (ACC) models or local Revit files to Power BI.
+With Frame, you can directly connect Autodesk Forma / Autodesk Construction Cloud (ACC) models or local Revit files to Power BI.
 The process is simple: your BIM model’s metadata is extracted, cleaned, and structured automatically into a ready-to-use dataset, so you can jump straight into report building.

 Learn how Frame enhances Power BI with BIM integration